k3s-io/docs/docs/advanced.md

 If no usable resolv.conf is found, K3s will print a warning message to the logs, and generate a stub resolv.conf that uses `8.8.8.8` and `2001:4860:4860::8888` as the nameservers.

 If you want to provide K3s with an alternative resolver configuration without modifying the system configuration files, you may use the `--resolv-conf` option to specify the path to a suitable file.
-Manually selected files are not subejct to viability checks.
+Manually specified resolver configuration files are not subject to viability checks.

 ### CoreDNS Custom Configuration Imports